PG1003/filesystem/reference.md

 Creates a new path object from `p`.
 A default empty path object is created when called without parameters.
+`p` can be another path object or a string.

 ### `path:append( p )`